NOUIY/aws-cdk-guide/v2/testing.md

 # Test AWS CDK applications<a name="testing"></a>

-With the AWS CDK, your infrastructure can be as testable as any other code you write\.
-You can test in the cloud and locally\.
-This topic addresses how to test in the cloud\.
-For guidance on local testing see [Locally test and build AWS CDK applications with the AWS SAM CLI](testing-locally.md)\.
-The standard approach to testing AWS CDK apps uses the AWS CDK's [assertions](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions-readme.html) module and popular test frameworks like [Jest](https://jestjs.io/) for TypeScript and JavaScript or [Pytest](https://docs.pytest.org/en/6.2.x/) for Python\.
+With the AWS CDK, your infrastructure can be as testable as any other code you write.
+You can test in the cloud and locally.
+This topic addresses how to test in the cloud.
+For guidance on local testing see [Locally test and build AWS CDK applications with the AWS SAM CLI](testing-locally.md).
+The standard approach to testing AWS CDK apps uses the AWS CDK's [assertions](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions-readme.html) module and popular test frameworks like [Jest](https://jestjs.io/) for TypeScript and JavaScript or [Pytest](https://docs.pytest.org/en/6.2.x/) for Python.

-There are two categories of tests that you can write for AWS CDK apps\.
+There are two categories of tests that you can write for AWS CDK apps.
-+  **Fine\-grained assertions** test specific aspects of the generated AWS CloudFormation template, such as "this resource has this property with this value\."
-These tests can detect regressions\.
-They're also useful when you're developing new features using test\-driven development\. \(You can write a test first, then make it pass by writing a correct implementation\.\) Fine\-grained assertions are the most frequently used tests\.
++  **Fine-grained assertions** test specific aspects of the generated AWS CloudFormation template, such as "this resource has this property with this value."
+These tests can detect regressions.
+They're also useful when you're developing new features using test-driven development.
+(You can write a test first, then make it pass by writing a correct implementation.)
+Fine-grained assertions are the most frequently used tests.
-+ **Snapshot tests** test the synthesized AWS CloudFormation template against a previously stored baseline template\.
-Snapshot tests let you refactor freely, since you can be sure that the refactored code works exactly the same way as the original\.
-If the changes were intentional, you can accept a new baseline for future tests\.
-However, CDK upgrades can also cause synthesized templates to change, so you can't rely only on snapshots to make sure that your implementation is correct\.
++ **Snapshot tests** test the synthesized AWS CloudFormation template against a previously stored baseline template.
+Snapshot tests let you refactor freely, since you can be sure that the refactored code works exactly the same way as the original.
+If the changes were intentional, you can accept a new baseline for future tests.
+However, CDK upgrades can also cause synthesized templates to change, so you can't rely only on snapshots to make sure that your implementation is correct.

 **Note**
-Complete versions of the TypeScript, Python, and Java apps used as examples in this topic are [available on GitHub](https://github.com/cdklabs/aws-cdk-testing-examples/)\.
+Complete versions of the TypeScript, Python, and Java apps used as examples in this topic are [available on GitHub](https://github.com/cdklabs/aws-cdk-testing-examples/).

-## Getting started<a name="testing_getting_started"></a>
+## Getting started<a name="testing-getting-started"></a>

-To illustrate how to write these tests, we'll create a stack that contains an AWS Step Functions state machine and an AWS Lambda function\.
-The Lambda function is subscribed to an Amazon SNS topic and simply forwards the message to the state machine\.
+To illustrate how to write these tests, we'll create a stack that contains an AWS Step Functions state machine and an AWS Lambda function.
+The Lambda function is subscribed to an Amazon SNS topic and simply forwards the message to the state machine.

-First, create an empty CDK application project using the CDK Toolkit and installing the libraries we'll need\.
-The constructs we'll use are all in the main CDK package, which is a default dependency in projects created with the CDK Toolkit\.
-However, you must install your testing framework\.
+First, create an empty CDK application project using the CDK Toolkit and installing the libraries we'll need.
+The constructs we'll use are all in the main CDK package, which is a default dependency in projects created with the CDK Toolkit.
+However, you must install your testing framework.

 ------
 #### [ TypeScript ]